a The Bombay Review anthology, curated by our editors.

 (12) Once published and/or having notified The Bombay Review of their approval to go ahead with publishing, the author cannot withdraw/modify their submission.
 The submission of entry for the anthology indicates acceptance and approval of this clause, apart from any previous email correspondence.

-(12) April 1, 2021 update: The Bombay Review discourages the attack of any government or ruling parting, of any country by an author via their submissions.
+(12) April 1, 2021 update: The Bombay Review discourages the attack of any government or a ruling party, of any country by an author via their submissions.
 The same stands for Zark Muckerberg and Co.
 (Reminder: Update is dated April 1)